ceandrade/brkga_mp_ipr_cpp/src_docs/src/markdown/guide.md

 If you do not provide the fitness, `injectChromosome()` will decode the injected chromosome.
-For example, assuming the `algorithm` is your BRKGA-MP-IPR object and `brkga_params` is your `BrkgaParams` object, the following code injects a random chromosome `keys` into the population #1 in the last position (`population_size`), i.e., it will replace the worst solution:
+For example, assuming the `algorithm` is your BRKGA-MP-IPR object and `brkga_params` is your `BrkgaParams` object, the following code injects the random chromosome `keys` into the population #1 in the last position (`population_size`), i.e., it will replace the worst solution:

 ```cpp